philusdevs/Hykros-Lobby/content/simulacra/king.md

 <h4 style="text-align: center;">Trait: Ignite</h4>

-When the weapon is fully charged, the next attack will set the target on fire for 8 seconds, causing damage equal to 58% of ATK every second.
-Ignited targets have 50% reduced healing efficacy.
+When the weapon is fully charged, the next attack will ignite the target for 8 seconds, dealing damage equal to 58% of ATK every second.
+While ignited target's healing effect is reduced 50%.